saddam-sde/calender_system/README.md

 # calender_system
- This is a calender sysmtem application for managing and scheduling meeting and conferences.
+ This is a calender system application for managing and scheduling meeting and conferences.